 DAUPHIN COUNTY COMMISSIONERS

-Dauphin County Commissioners Jeff Haste, Mike Pries and George P. Hartwick, III are essentially the CEOs of the county, with authority over budgets and finance, debts, contracts, appointment of department heads and staff in departments that report directly to the board, as well as appointments to the many authorities, commissions and boards.
+Dauphin County Commissioners Mike Pries, Chad Saylor, and George P. Hartwick, III are essentially the CEOs of the county, with authority over budgets and finance, debts, contracts, appointment of department heads and staff in departments that report directly to the board, as well as appointments to the many authorities, commissions and boards.
 Commissioners are elected to four-year terms.

 The Commissioners work as a team with the elected county row officers as well as the courts, law enforcement and other first responders to ensure the safety of our community.
 The Commissioners are responsible for emergency preparedness for efforts such as the COVIC-19 mass vaccination clinic and emergency weather events.

 Because of the size and complexity of Dauphin County government, the three Commissioners have oversite responsibility for different departments and services.
 When action is needed, the oversite commissioner brings the issue to the board for consideration.

 In recent years, the Commissioners have lead Pennsylvania’s 67 counties in developing new ways to promote economic development, help municipalities attack blight and fix aging bridges and infrastructure, and preserve open space – all without putting an additional burden on taxpayers.

 How to contact the Dauphin County Commissioners Office: